Mixed mode oscillations in a conceptual climate model

 We start with a model of the form

-$T$ is globally averaged temperature in degrees Celsius, $A$ is PgC (Petagrams of Carbon) in the atmosphere, and $H$ is PgC in the mixed layer of the ocean.
-Often atmospheric carbon is discussed as carbon concentration in the atmosphere in ppm (parts per million) \cite{ck92}.
+$X_e$ is continental ice volume ($km^3$) offset from some mean value. $A$ is PgC (Petagrams of Carbon) in the atmosphere, and $H$ is PgC in the mixed layer of the ocean.
+Often atmospheric carbon is discussed as carbon concentration in the atmosphere in ppm (parts per million).
 However when discussing land-atmosphere flux, as we will do, it makes sense to discuss carbon in terms of mass, hence the choice of PgC \cite{sigmanboyle}.
-Equation \eqref{ebm} is a minor variant of the standard global energy balance equation due to Budyko \cite{budyko69} and Sellers \cite{sellers69}. $C_p$ is planetary heat capacity and $Q$ is the total incoming solar radiation---abbreviated ``insolation'' in the climate literature---that reaches the Earth.
-The albedo, $\alpha(T)$ is the proportion of this incoming shortwave radiation that is immediately reflected back to space.
-The functional dependence of albedo on temperature will be explored shortly.
-Since whatever radiation is not reflected must be absorbed, the quantity $Q (1-\alpha(T))$ is the absorbed insolation.
-The $(B_0 - B_1 A + B_2 T)$ term is the linearized outgoing longwave radiation.
-The amount of heat radiated by a blackbody is proportional to its temperature to the fourth power ($T^4$).
-Due to atmospheric greenhouse gases, however, the Earth does not radiate heat as a perfect blackbody.
-It is a standard practice in paleoclimate to linearize the outgoing radiation term \cite{tung07} as
+Equation \eqref{sie} is a variant of the equation used in MacAyeal's catastrophe model \cite{macayeal1979}.
+The parameter $\gamma$ is a time-scale parameter that determines how quickly the ice-sheets relax to equilibrium.
+In MacAyeal's formulation, $\gamma$ is actually a variable depending on $X_e$ and $t$, however it is assumed to be small and positive.
+We have dropped the dependence, making $\gamma$ a true parameter.
+The effect of atmospheric carbon and solar insolation is encapsulated by the term $A_0 (B_0 - A)$.
+Parameters $B_1$ and $B_2$ are not given explicit, quantitative interpretations in \cite{macayeal1979}.
+When $B_2$ is positive, the ice sheet dynamics may be in a bistable regime due to the cubic nature of equation \eqref{sie}.
+This bistability plays an important role in demonstrating the capability for MMOs.
+Our discussion of bistability differs slightly from MacAyeal's.
+For our purposes, bistability in ice volume requires a separation of time-scales---corresponding to the relative evolution rates of ice sheet dynamics and the carbon pools---that will be made explicit in a dimensionless model.